georg-wolflein/good-features/README.md

 - We show that stain normalisation and image augmentations may be omitted without compromising downstream performance.

 > [!NOTE]
 > One of the feature extractors we evaluate in our paper is Owkin's [Phikon](https://github.com/owkin/HistoSSLscaling) model.
-We report results based on the "student" model, which at the time of running our experiments was recommended in their repository.
-However, their recommendation has since changed to use the "teacher" model instead.
+We report results based on the "student" variant, which at the time of running our experiments was recommended in their repository.
+However, their recommendation has since been updated to prefer the "teacher" model instead.

 ## Overview
 ![](assets/overview.png)